 The Amateur Astronomer

 I talked about this one, so I’ll just say this was, with Stars, the book that did more to get me going in amateur astronomy than any other.
 Yes, while it has been updated as the years have rolled on, it’s not exactly on the cutting edge.
 At least my 11th edition (1990) isn’t.
-Hell, in the “Telescopes” chapter, Patrick is still warning us away from the pillar and claw telescope mounts that went the way of the dodo half a century ago.
+Heck, in the “Telescopes” chapter, Patrick is still warning us away from the pillar and claw telescope mounts that went the way of the dodo over half a century ago.

 Equipment advice isn’t the reason you buy The Amateur Astronomer.
 You buy it for Patrick’s time-tested wisdom on observing, and especially observing the Solar System.
 And you buy it for his calm, competent, and friendly words about being an amateur astronomer.

 The Sky: a User’s Guide

 I also told you-all about this one not long back.
 As I said then, it’s kinda like The Amateur Astronomer for a novice who’s more interested in the deep sky than the Solar System.
 I am not sure it is technically still in print, given the fact that Amazon is selling it at fire sale prices.
 In fact, I think it’s been heavily revised under a new title, David Levy’s Guide to the Night Sky.
 I don’t care which one you get; you won’t fail to be gobsmacked by David’s lyrical prose and the depth of his knowledge.